Business Financing

 For instance, one of the most basic requirements any lender or investor will ask for is the last two or three years of third party accountant prepared financial statements for the business.

-If this is not always available and up to date, it should be as it will be very difficult to be considered without historical financials.
+If this is not always available and up to date, it should be as it will be very difficult to be considered for financing without historical financials.

 And if the amount being requested is over a couple of hundred thousand dollars, then the type of accountant opinion is also going to be important.